What is a Responsive Website?

 You can learn more about inheritance, and how it's conveyed in Brandcast, in this article.

 One of the most common needs is to produce a mobile-friendly menu (i.e. a “hamburger” menu) that replaces the standard navigation on smaller devices.
-We’ve got some resources dedicated to explaining this specific challenge.
+We’ve got a great mobile menu how-to article you can check out.